Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 - A textinput is included for you to enter a private key which will then display the associated public key & any SOL or USDC tokens of that keypair.
 - The balance of ORCA tokens is also displayed, which is only relevant to swaps on devnet.

-We default to using devnet, and you should also notice that the balance values change to zero when switching to the **live wallet**.
-This is because the balance of the randomly generated public key is, understandably, zero.
+We default to using devnet.
+You should also notice that the balance values change to zero when switching to the **live wallet** since our randomly generated default account has not been funded.

 # 🔐 Getting your private key